anyfruit/anyfruit.github.io/index.md

 ---

 ## Introduction
-I'm a senior at Boston University majoring in Statistics and minoring in Computer Science, I am passionate about using data and technology to drive insights and solutions...
+I'm a senior at Boston University majoring in Statistics and minoring in Computer Science, I am passionate about using data and technology to drive insights and solutions.
+With a strong foundation in statistical analysis and programming languages such as Python and R, I am well-equipped to tackle complex data-driven problems.

+Currently, I am a research assistant working at the Motor Development Lab, where I am fortunate to be advised by Prof. Simone Gill and his PhD student Chi Whan Choi.
+I am also a member of the MOCOVI Research Group led by Dr. Matthew Moore.
+My research interest focus on theoretical statistical analysis and applying statistical and machine learning-related concepts into health-related research topics.

+Beyond research experience, I also had an internship experience as a digital redesign consultant in the Automotive team at PwC Advisory.

+---

 ## Research Projects